ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 `tgt ∘ refl = id`

-A closed loop condition written out as an equation like this is called a "commutativity condition".
+Equations like this are known as "commutativity conditions."
 Most schemas are defined with an assembly of chunky arrows _along with_ some commutativity conditions that the underlying maps must satisfy.
 Here is the schema for reflexive graphs:

 ```{image} assets/Ch4/ReflexiveGraph.jpg
 :alt: Whoopsy!